 Leveraging the latest technologies, the university provides Ashford Mobile, an innovative application for smartphones and tablets that connects students and faculty to key elements of the University experience.
 Students and faculty can complete most assignments, contact support staff, review grades, access financial account information, and more from the convenience of their mobile devices.

 Publicity and Photo Release

-All students authorize the University to record and use their names, images, likenesses and voices in all media, for instructional or promotional purposes, unless a written request to withhold directory information is on file in the Registrar’s Office.
+All US-based students authorize the University to record and use their names, images, likenesses and voices in all media, for instructional or promotional purposes, unless a written request to withhold directory information is on file in the Registrar’s Office.

 Drug Free Schools and Communities Act Program